 Maharashtra: Seat sharing pact between BJP-Shiv Sena done,announcement by Sunday

-New Delhi, Sep 27: Last minute deliberations are to finalise the seat sharing pact between the BJP and Shiva Sena for the Maharashtra Assembly elections.
+New Delhi, Sep 27: Last-minute deliberations are to finalise the seat-sharing pact between the BJP and Shiva Sena for the Maharashtra Assembly elections.

 A final decision would be made only on September 28 after Maharashtra Chief Minister, conveys Amit Shah's decision to the Shiv Sena.
 Fadnavis along with state party chief, Chandrakant Patil held a series of meetings in Delhi with Amit Shah to finalise on the pact.

 The BJP had proposed that it along with the smaller allies would contest on 162 seats.
 It had been decided that the Shiv Sena would be given 126 seats.
-The smaller parties on the other hand would be given 8 out of the 162 seats, it was decided.
+The smaller parties, on the other hand, would be given 8 out of the 162 seats, it was decided.

 Maharashtra polls: Will economic slowdown and joblessness impact poll results